bason1515/Book-Library/README.md

 # Book-Library
 Cognifide - Java Homework 2019

-This is a RESTful web application in with you can give a request to server via url and get appropriate response.
+This is a RESTful web application in which you can give a request to server via url and get appropriate response.

-Project is base on Spring Boot that configurate Tomcat server by himself.
+Project is based on Spring Boot that configurate Tomcat server by himself.

 Before build and running make sure that you are in bookLibrary directory